 Section 72 of the Listed Buildings Act requires members to give special consideration to the desirability of preserving the setting or preserving or enhancing the character or appearance of a conservation area when considering whether to grant planning permission for proposals that affect it.
 Development decisions should also accord with the requirements of Section 12 of the National Planning Policy Framework which notes that heritage assets are an irreplaceable resource and emphasises that they should be conserved in a manner appropriate to their significance.
 Of particular relevance to the consideration of this application are sections 132, 133 and 134.
-Within the MoSI site is the former train / goods station (Grade I), and 5 Grade II listed buildings, including the Colonnaded Railway Viaduct and warehouse buildings.
-Other Grade II listed buildings in the immediate area are the Manchester and Salford Junction Canal Tunnel, the Great John Street Hotel, and the Albert Warehouse Quay, which is occupied by the Marriot Hotel, on Water Street.

 Any harm caused to heritage assets has to be considered against the public benefits that would be delivered as set out in the NPPF (paragraph 134).
 The proposal would be an early phase of the regeneration of the St Johns and would fully utilise a previously developed site, delivering a high quality building within a priority regeneration area.
 The development would provide housing in a strategic employment location.
 The proposal includes investment in the public realm which would enhance the quality of the environment.